Pituitary Disorders Program

 - Overall quality of life

-In fact, it is sometimes referred to as the master gland, given that the hormones it produces control other glands in the body’s endocrine system.
+In fact, the pituitary gland is sometimes referred to as the master gland, since the hormones it produces control other glands in the body’s endocrine system.
 The pituitary gland also sits near important intracranial nerves and blood vessels.
-As a result of these two factors, when the pituitary gland is not functioning properly, it can cause a wide range of hormonal and neurological symptoms.
+As a result, when the pituitary gland isn’t functioning properly, it can cause a wide range of hormonal and neurological symptoms.
 Pituitary tumors are the most common cause of pituitary disorders.

-- Pituitary tumors, also known as adenomas, are slow growing and typically are benign (non-cancerous).
+Pituitary tumors, also known as adenomas, are typically slow growing and typically benign (non-cancerous).
 There are two types:

 - Secretory adenomas: These produce too much of a pituitary hormone.
 The specific treatment will depend on the pituitary condition that is caused by the tumor.